New Caledonia: Economy

-New Caledonia has one of the largest economies in the South Pacific, with a GDP of US$9.44 billion in 2019.
-The nominal GDP per capita was US$34,780 (at market exchange rates) in 2019.
+New Caledonia has one of the largest economies in the South Pacific, with a GDP of US$9.48 billion in 2019.
+The nominal GDP per capita was US$34,939 (at market exchange rates) in 2019.
 It is lower than the nominal GDP per capita of Hawaii, Australia, New Zealand, and Guam, but higher than all other independent and non-sovereign countries and territories in Oceania, although there is significant inequality in income distribution, and long-standing structural imbalances between the economically dominant South Province and the less developed North Province and Loyalty Islands.
 The currency in use in New Caledonia is the CFP franc, as of May 2020, pegged to the euro at a rate of 119.3 CFP to 1.00 euros.
-It is issued by the Institut d’Émission d'Outre-Mer.
+It is issued by the Institut d'Émission d'Outre-Mer.

 Real GDP grew by an average of +3.3% per year in the first half of the 2010s, boosted by rising worldwide nickel prices and an increase in domestic demand due to rising employment, as well as strong business investments, but by only +0.2% per year in the second half of the 2010s, as the local nickel industry entered a period of crisis and the repeated independence referendums have generated economic uncertainty.
-In 2011, exports of goods and services from New Caledonia amounted to 2.11 billion US dollars, 75.6% of which were mineral products and alloys (mainly nickel ore and ferronickel).
-Imports of goods and services amounted to 5.22 billion US dollars.
-22.1% of the imports of goods came from Metropolitan France and its overseas departments, 16.1% from other countries in the European Union, 14.6% from Singapore (essentially fuel), 9.6% from Australia, 4.5% from the United States, 4.2% from New Zealand, 2.0% from Japan, and 27.0% from other countries.
-The trade deficit in goods and services stood at 3.11 billion US dollars in 2011.
+In 2017, exports of goods and services from New Caledonia amounted to 1.93 billion US dollars, 77.5% of which were mineral products and alloys (mainly nickel ore and ferronickel) and 5.0% exports of hotel and restaurant services (i.e. international tourism in New Caledonia).
+Imports of goods and services amounted to 3.48 billion US dollars.
+40.9% of the imports of goods came from Metropolitan France and its overseas departments, 11.7% from Singapore (essentially fuel), 11.5% from Australia, 5.0% from other countries in the European Union, 4.2% from China and Hong Kong, 4.1% from New Zealand, 3.7% from South Korea, 2.4% from Japan, 2.0% from the United States, 1.9% from Canada, and 12.6% from other countries.
+The trade deficit in goods and services stood at 1.55 billion US dollars in 2017.

 Financial support from France is substantial, representing more than 15% of the GDP, and contributes to the health of the economy.
 Tourism is underdeveloped, with 100,000 visitors a year, compared to 400,000 in the Cook Islands and 200,000 in Vanuatu.
 Much of the land is unsuitable for agriculture, and food accounts for about 20% of imports.
 According to FAOSTAT, New Caledonia is a significant producer of: yams (33rd); taro (44th); plantains (50th); coconuts (52nd).
 The exclusive economic zone of New Caledonia covers 1.4 e6km2.
 The construction sector accounts for roughly 12% of GDP, employing 9.9% of the salaried population in 2010.
 Manufacturing is largely confined to small-scale activities such as the transformation of foodstuffs, textiles and plastics.